 ACTIVATED EXCHANGE RELATIONSHIPS FOR CRS INFORMATION

 The details of which jurisdictions are bilaterally exchanging financial account information with each other pursuant to the OECD/G20 Common Reporting Standard can be accessed through the link below.
 The relationships shown include those under the framework of Article 6 of the Multilateral Convention and the CRS MCAA, as well as exchange relationships based on bilateral agreements and the EU framework.

-As of today, there are now already over 3600 bilateral exchange relationships activated with respect to more than 90 jurisdictions committed to the CRS, with next exchanges between these jurisdictions set to take place at the end of September.
+As of today, there are now already close to 4000 bilateral exchange relationships activated with respect to more than 100 jurisdictions committed to the CRS, with next exchanges between these jurisdictions set to take place at the end of September 2019.

 CRS MULTILATERAL COMPETENT AUTHORITY AGREEMENT (MCAA)